Component Interface EditHistoryItems Gotcha

 When you are writing code against a Component Interface API, there is an important boolean property on the CI called EditHistoryItems.
 Because a Component Interface will mimic the online logic as if a user were actually keying the data into the page there is a direct relationship between the Component Interface EditHistoryItems property and the “correct history mode” in the online component accessed via a web browser.

-If you have EFFDT in they key structure and you enter a component in “Correct History” mode, it will allow you to change data that is dated in the past.
+If you have EFFDT in the key structure and you enter a component in “Correct History” mode, it will allow you to change data that is dated in the past.
 Hence, the “correct history” nomenclature.
 If you try to correct past data and you are not in correct history mode, you will see an error in your web browser and the data will not be saved.

 This is not the behavior when working with Component Interface.
 If your programmatic code tries to correct some history in the CI and you set EditHistoryItems = False, it will fail silently when trying to update the field property.
 So let’s say your code tries to make a change to some historical value on a field/CI property called DESCR and EditHistoryItems = False.
 The CI will just not take the value.
 I have seen that it just “silently” fails with no indication that you tried to correct history but were not in the correct mode.